intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ## What's Next

-The following chapters in this tutorial will explain in more details about how to use BigDL-LLM to build LLM applications, e.g. transformers API, langchain APIs, non-English support, etc. Each chapter will provide runnable notebooks using popular open source models.
+The following chapters in this tutorial will explain in more details about how to use BigDL-LLM to build LLM applications, e.g. transformers API, langchain APIs, multi-language support, etc. Each chapter will provide runnable notebooks using popular open source models.
 Read along to learn more and run the code on your laptop.

 Also, you can check out our [GitHub repo](https://github.com/intel-analytics/BigDL/tree/main/python/llm) for more information and latest news.